GreedyGame/greedygame-docs/docs/android.md

 ```

 !!! tip "When to load the GreedyGame's Native Ad?"
     Load the ads by calling `GreedyGameAds.load()` as early as possible to get the benefits of getting an Ad early.
-An ideal place would be to call this on `onCreate()` method of `Splash screen` of the game or `Menu screen` of the game.
+An ideal place would be to call this on `onCreate()` method of `Splash screen` of the app or `First screen` of the app.

 Once `load()` method called GreedyGame SDK will fetch ads from directly from GreedyGame's demand or it will fetch from any of the Mediation's enabled.